x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-exchange-activesync.md

 > [!NOTE]
 > You can enable and disable Exchange ActiveSync for multiple user mailboxes by using the EAC bulk edit feature.
 For more information about how to do this, see the "Bulk edit user mailboxes" section in [Manage user mailboxes](manage-user-mailboxes.md).

-### Use the Shell to enable or disable Exchange ActiveSync
+### Use Exchange Online PowerShell to enable or disable Exchange ActiveSync

 This example disables Exchange ActiveSync for the mailbox of Yan Li.